Pseudohistory: Religious pseudohistory

 The belief that ancient India was technologically advanced to the extent of being a nuclear power has been popularized by Hindu nationalists on the premise that "fantastical" scientific and medical achievements described in Hindu mythology are historically accurate.
 In 2014, Prime Minister Narendra Modi told doctors and medical staff at a Mumbai hospital that the story of the Hindu god Ganesha—described as having the head of an elephant and the body of a human—shows genetic science and cosmetic surgery existed in ancient India.
 Another example was the 2015 Indian Science Congress ancient aircraft controversy, when Capt.
 Anand J. Bodas, retired principal of a pilot training facility, claimed at the Indian Science Congress that mythical aircraft more advanced than today's aircraft flew in ancient India.
 Nationalists have proposed that these aircraft and other ancient mythical technology should be presented as authentic in school textbooks.
 Aniket Sule, an astrophysicist at the Homi Bhabha Center for Science Education, said that "people close to the current [Modi] government... feel that the present curriculum for science and history is too Western-centric" and that they may "brainwash a generation" of Indian scholars with such claims.

 Baptist successionism posits that the Baptist church did not originate with 17th-century Puritan English Dissenters, and that it instead represents an unbroken church lineage reaching back to John the Baptist and the Book of Acts via a familial relationship between historic Christian churches with beliefs similar to modern Baptists.
 Historians point to a lack of evidence linking the disparate sects that comprise the lineage and note that some of them held beliefs antithetical to Baptist doctrine.
 Historian H. Leon McBeth wrote that "This view is based on inadequate sources, was more polemic than historical, and made large assumptions where evidence was lacking."
 Successionism implies that the Baptist church predates the Catholic Church, calling into question whether Baptists are indeed Protestants and downplaying the influence of the Reformation, contrary to evidence that the 17th-century founders of the Baptist movement viewed themselves as participants in the Reformation.
 Some successionists claim that persecution by the Catholic Church explains the lack of evidence for the successionist lineage.

+In South Asia, pseudohistorical narratives are sometimes used to relocate or reinterpret religious history in order to support religious identity claims.